kellyi/vhs_net/README.md

 `:006 > u.save`

 Then, fire it up and login!
+If it's hosted on a Raspberry Pi for your local network, you'll need to add a line in `main.rb` to bind it to an IP accessible by other web browsers on your network.
+[Sinatra's Configuring Settings site](http://www.sinatrarb.com/configuration.html) has the necessary instructions for setting the bind, and [this doc on the Raspberry Pi site](https://www.raspberrypi.org/documentation/troubleshooting/hardware/networking/ip-address.md) explains how to find your Pi's IP address.

-It's licensed under the GPL.
+VHS_NET is licensed under the [GNU GPL](https://github.com/kellyi/vhs_net/blob/master/LICENSE).